Sawo-Community/100-DFR-Habbit/README.md

 ### Getting Started

 To get started with the contribution in the Habbit repository, simply fork it into your local GitHub account.
 Make the changes in the forked repository.
 In this case, the change will be related to the feature that you will be putting in.
 You can also clone the repository first, and then fork and push it along with the changes.
 This will also raise a PR.

+**Note**: <b>Please be aware that Habbit will not share any codebase for this challenge.
+You are free to develop your own solution using your creativity and imagination (Like that in a hackathon).
+But, you have to keep the problem statament in mind while developing a solution.</b>

 ### Submission Guide